-Rapid Addition’s CME Feed Handler (C# Version) provides access to CME market data and transactional data.
+Rapid Addition’s Fix Fast CME Feed Handler (C# Version) provides access to CME market data and transactional data.
 It converts the CME Market Data into a dedicated Object Model format thus hiding all the feed specific processing.

 It also extends the standard Rapid Addition FIX engine to support the CME specific interface requirements thereby simplifying the task of connecting to the CME FIX interface.